|with Jerry Lewis|

-In 2009, Jerry Lewis invited my wife and I to be his personal guests at the annual MDA Labor Day Telethon at the South Point hotel/casino in Las Vegas.
-Jerry had enjoyed a tribute I had done of him for the NY Observer, in which I had implored the Motion Picture Academy to give him a special career Oscar, and called me to request a large print of the piece.
-I had the honor of presenting the print to Jerry that weekend, as well as my wife and I having full access to Jerry and the show's backstage rehearsals.
+In Sept 2009, Jerry Lewis invited my wife Kathy and I to be among his personal guests at the annual MDA labor day telethon at the South Point hotel/casino in Las Vegas.
+I had first spoken with Jerry in 2006 when my book of Old Jewish Comedians was sent to him and he called to tell me how much he enjoyed it.
+Jerry had also enjoyed a visual tribute I created for the NY Observer, in which I had suggested that the motion picture academy give him a special career Oscar, and he again called me to thank me and requested a large print of the piece to hang in his home.
+I brought the print along to Las Vegas and presented it to Jerry that weekend, along with a copy he inscribed to me.
+We were granted full access to Jerry and the show's backstage rehearsals.
+Jerry was incredibly generous with his time and couldn't have been kinder to both my wife and I.

 |Meeting Jerry.
 That's his longtime secretary, Penny to my right|